The Situation: sales case study #2

-We were referred to work with a division Vice President at a large communications company.
+In this sales case study we were referred to work with a division Vice President at a large communications company.
 The division had missed its quota for the last eight quarters and was under pressure to turn things around.

 We took a close look at the sales organization.
 We thoroughly studied the salespeople, sales management, sales process, pipeline, and key deals.
 It was clear that the sales manager was overwhelmed and unable to give the sales team what they needed to produce more results.

 Top management respected the sales manager.
 He had tremendous skills and knowledge, and the company considered him a great asset because he was a specialist.
 However, what they needed was a strong sales leader.

 We put in one of our folks as a temporary Sales VP and joined in on a search for a permanent one.
 Our guy put in fundamental sales infrastructure and best practices that the permanent Sales VP would need to do anyway.